Did you know that 49% of people who are seeking a job declined the job offer because of a poor candidate experience?

 4. Have a clear process for every step in hiring

-Job applicants who are well informed about the stages in the hiring process are more likely to be satisfied with the company and have a better candidate experience.
+Job applicants who are well informed about the stages in the recruitment process are more likely to be satisfied with the company and have a better candidate experience.
 While transparency should be a core value for your company in general, transparency in hiring is essential in providing a better experience for your applicants.

-In other words, let your candidates know the exact process of application, selection and hiring as they apply.
-That way, they will immediately know what they can expect, when they will hear back from you and how strict your selection process is.
+In other words, let your candidates know the exact process of application, selection, and hiring as they apply.
+That way, they will immediately know what they can expect, when they will hear back from you, and how strict your selection process is.
 This can be as simple as providing an outline of your hiring process in your job ad.

 5. Be responsive